catamphetamine/react-pages/README.md

 ### Changing current location

-When using Redux, these two helpers change current location isomorphically: they work both on client and server.
+These two helper Redux actions change the current location (both on client and server).

 ```javascript
 import { goto, redirect } from 'react-isomorphic-render/redux'